 Now we have prepared all the requirements to run NLX, we can start all components using Docker Compose.

 Next to the certificates you created in retrieve a demo certificate you also need certificates from an internal PKI to encrypt traffic between NLX components (such as the Management API and the Inway).
-The demo already has a working PKI so you don't have to set this up yourself.
+The script already automatically generated these internal certificates.

 Set the hostname of the Inway (where

-This will start Dex (Identity Provider), ETCD and the required NLX components.
+This will start PostgreSQL and the required NLX components.

 The NLX components are configured using environment variables which in this guide are set in